 5. Extra Loud Flashing Door Bell

-6. Full Page Magnifiying Window
+6. Full Page Magnifying Window

 The full page magnifying window functions like a conventional magnifying glass but its size and shape mean that someone with impaired vision can read an entire page without moving the glass.
-Ideal for reading small print, maps and documents, simply place the full page magnifier over the small text you’re trying to read and you’ll see it all clearly without having to move your hand along the text.
+Ideal for reading small print, maps, and documents. simply place the full page magnifier over the small text you’re trying to read and you’ll see it all clearly without having to move your hand along the text.

 7. Indoor Trolley